agustinb-dev/ToDo-list-app/README.md

 # ToDo-list-app

-A basic To Do list app to practice JavaScript and CSS.
+A basic To Do list app to practice vanilla JavaScript and CSS.